 Jesus Salas, a 20-year broadcasting veteran, is EVP/programming and multi-platform coordinator for Spanish Broadcasting System.
 Salas began his career as an air personality and got his first programming job at age 19.
 In 1997 he was named PD for WSKQ-FM & WPAT-FM/New York.
 Salas also held a post as senior PD with XM Satellite Radio.
 While at XM, he spearheaded a successful national marketing campaign to grow the Hispanic subscriber base.
 In his current post with SBS, Salas oversees stations in the top U.S. Hispanic markets of New York, Los Angeles, Miami, Chicago, San Francisco, and Puerto Rico.

-Rosemary Scott, CRME, CDMC, is vice president of research for Border Media and R Communications.
+Rosemary Scott, CRME, CDMC, is vice president of research for R Communications.
 Scott has more than 25 years of experience in research, marketing, and public relations; her experience includes serving as South Texas regional director of research and marketing for Univision Radio; director of research and marketing for Hispanic Broadcasting Corp.; director of research and public relations for Tichenor Media System; and director of research and development for TK Communications.
 Scott is a well-known marketing journalist whose articles have appeared in such magazines and newspapers as AdWeek, The M Street Journal, Hispanic Business, the San Antonio Express News, the Miami Herald, Radio Ink, and Billboard.
 She has served on the RAB’s Sales Advisory Committee for eight years, was chair of the Steering Committee for the NAB Radio Show in 2003, and was a board member for MLC RAB Conference Planning from 2004-2009.
 She has also served on the Radio Ink Hispanic Radio Conference Planning Steering Committee.